Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### Afforestation & Reforestation
 Schemes such as REDD+ involve large TNCs exchanging carbon credits.
 The Surui people received payment from Natura which was used to finance the planting of trees in deforested and degraded areas.

 NGOs also have a large role to play.
-The Parica project is
+The Parica project is in the 4th most deforested state of the Amazon, and is planting 20 million trees over 100,000 hectares of land.
+Although a monoculture this still plays a role in carbon sequestration and reduces

+The UK's FSC has sponsored projects across Amazonia and works with companies to support sustainable forestry.
+In 2020, this accounted for

 #### Improved agricultural techniques